Monasticism

 Monasticism: A Life of Spiritual Dedication

-Monasticism (μοναχισμός [monachismós] / мѡнашество [monashestvo]) is a way of life dedicated to spiritual growth, prayer, and asceticism.
+Monasticism (μοναχισμός [monachismós] / мѡнашество [monashestvo]), also referred to as the "Art of all Arts", is a way of life dedicated to spiritual growth, prayer, and asceticism.
 It involves renouncing worldly pursuits to seek union with God through contemplation and discipline.
 Hesychasm (ἡσυχασμός [hesychasmós] / Ѩсихазмъ [isikhazm]) is a monastic tradition emphasizing inner stillness and continuous prayer, practiced rigorously by anchorites (ἀναχωρητής [anachōritēs] / анахорѣтъ [anakhoret]).

 There are three ranks in monasticism: